What is DDH?

 How common is DDH?

-There are circumstances that may increase your baby’s chances of having DDH.
-These may include:
+Some events may increase your baby’s chances of having DDH.
+These are called risk factors and include:

 A family history of DDH

 Other tendon problems, such as club foot and/or neck stiffness

 DDH can run in the family.
 Newborn hip checks are very important for babies with risk factors.
 A hip ultrasound is also useful at 6 weeks of age, along with another hip check by a healthcare worker.

 If you see any of these signs, you should have your child checked by a healthcare worker:

 - Uneven skin creases near your child’s bottom

 - Your child does not move their leg normally

 - Your child leans to one side when they stand or walk (uneven leg length)

 - Your child is not sitting by 10 months of age or walking by 18 months of age